XLGTa - Antenna Gain/Temperature and Other 3D Metrics

 - Theory of operation

-The first step in using XLGTa is to create a file containing 3D radiation pattern data in either OpenPF (pf3) binary format or comma-separated values (csv) text format.
+The first step in using XLGTa is to create a file containing 3D radiation pattern data in OpenPF (.pf3) binary format, comma-separated values (.csv) text format, or VOACAP type 13 format (.13).
 You can utilize any of several different programs.

 Creating 3D radiation pattern data files